How To Get A Record Deal and Attract A&R Scouts

 The Fans Decide What Your Best Song Is

 Your music should sound as close as possible to the recordings being made by the most popular artists in your genre.
 Try to record with the same engineer or producer that recorded those band’s albums.
-If you can’t afford to do that, get the best recording you can afford by a local engineer who has credits in your genre that has recent commercial releases.
+If you can’t afford to do that – get the best recording you can afford by a local engineer who has credits in your genre and recent commercial releases.
 Mixing and mastering engineers can work remotely using file transfer.
-I’ve worked with artists that had such good demos, we were able to release them as an EP after a quick remixing and mastering session.
+I’ve worked with artists that had such good demos that we released them as an EP after a quick remixing and mastering session.

 The Size Of Your Fanbase Is Proportionate To the Quality Of Your Record Deal

 Your band needs to have “heat”.
 People need to be talking about your band and interacting online and at shows.
 After a scout hears music they like, they dig deeper.
 They need to like what they find.
 You have to succeed in building a local following, and regional following.
 If attendance is not growing from gig to gig, you’re not ready.
 You should be working daily and weekly on growing social media followers and engagement.
 Collect as many email addresses as possible.
 If your fan database is not growing, then you’re not ready.
 If you think everything will happen once you are signed, you’re not ready for a record deal.
 The size of your fanbase is proportionate to the quality of your record deal.

 Size it up to the best bands in your genre.
 If it’s not there, work very hard to get it up to speed.
 A&R understand if you have less than 50 shows together, you won’t be as tight as a seasoned band with hundreds of shows to their credit.
 Just make sure you are far above average.
 Vocals will be 50% of the equation.
 The other elements are sound and an entertaining performance.
 So make sure to work this out both in the practice space and at live shows.